 Valery Fadeyev, the chairman of the Kremlin's human rights council, denounced the rallies as a "provocation".

-But authorities essentially unleashed "a military operation" against protesters and paralysed the city, said the Saint Petersburg ombudsman.
+But authorities essentially unleashed "a military operation" against protesters and paralysed the city, said the St. Petersburg ombudsman.

 "Batons and tasers will not solve existing problems.
 Violence only breeds intransigence and engenders bitterness," ombudsman Alexander Shishlov said in a statement.
 "This is a path towards great trouble.
 It's time to stop."